Helping Your Adult Children Without Hurting Your Retirement

 Who’s paying the bills?

 Even if your kids have left your nest, are you feathering their new one?
 If you’re still on the hook for financial support for your young (or not-so-young) adult child, you’re not alone.
-According to a 2014 American Consumer Credit Counseling survey, more than one-third of U.S. households provide regular financial assistance to adult children, including:
+According to a 2014 American Consumer Credit Counseling survey, more than one-third of U.S. households provide regular financial assistance to loved ones, including:

 - Paying rent